 Lucknam Park, Wiltshire

 The mile-long tree-lined driveway leading to this Palladian mansion is certain to wow your guests.
 Enjoy the ultimate five-star luxury experience from the moment you check in (dogs welcome too).
-Set in 500 acres of stunning parkland, the hotel boasts Michelin-Star dining, a state-of-the-art spa, equestrian centre, cookery school, family play facility and two cottages.
+Set in 500 acres of stunning parkland, the hotel boasts Michelin-Star dining, a state-of-the-art spa, equestrian centre, family play facility and nine cottages.
 It’s the perfect spot for intimate weddings, opulent celebrations or romantic escapes. lucknampark.co.uk

 Hatch House, Wiltshire